oKermorgant/duels/README.md

 ## Developing the game

 The `server.cpp` is the entry point for the game server.
-By default, it is generated with `#define LOCAL_GAME` that allows testing the game AI against a simulated player AI that may be as dumb or clever as you want.
-Actually playing against this game can only be done if this `define` is disabled.
+It create `mechanics.h` and `game_ai.h` to write the game rules and your local AI.
+This local AI should take as argument a `difficulty` parameter.
+The default values for player 1 and player 2 appear in `server.cpp` when creating players.

+Typically, AI level 0 should have no chance to win in order to let the player test their own AI.
+AI level 1 may win by chance.
+Higher difficulty AIs should actually try to win.